testdouble/test_data/README.md

 that use the same type of test data together (e.g. by separating them into separate suites), you might find profound speed gains.

-To illustrate why, suppose you have 5 tests that call `TestData.uses_test_data` and 5 that call `TestData.uses_rails_fixtures`.
-If a test that calls `TestData.uses_test_data` is followed by another that calls `uses_test_data`, the only operation needed by the second call will be a rollback to the savepoint taken after the test data was loaded.
-If, however, a `uses_test_data` test is followed by a `uses_rails_fixtures` test, then a lot more work is required: first a rollback, then the truncation of the test data, then a load of the fixtures followed by creation of a new savepoint—which would in tunr be undone again if the _next_ test happened to call `uses_test_data`.
-Switching between tests that use different sources of test data can cause significant unnecessary thrashing.

-To illustrate the above, if all of these tests ran in random order (the default), you might see:
+To illustrate this, suppose you had 5 tests that relied on your `test_data` data and 5 that relied on Rails fixtures.
+If all of these tests ran in random order (the default), you might see the following behavior at run-time:

 ```
 $ bin/rails test test/example_test.rb